 Opens an editor to edit the file (file), or the most recently loaded module if (file) is omitted.
 If there were errors during the last loading, the cursor will be positioned at the line of the first error.
-The editor to invoke is taken from the VISUAL (page 45) or EDITOR environment variables, or a default editor on your system if neither is not set.
-You can change the editor using :set editor (page 49).
+The editor to invoke is taken from the EDITOR environment variable, or a default editor on your system if EDITOR is not set.
+You can change the editor using :set editor (page 59).